DailyTools

 MD5 and SHA-256 are the two most commonly encountered hash functions, but they have dramatically different security profiles and appropriate use cases.
 Here is what every developer needs to know.

-A hash function takes an input of arbitrary size and produces a fixed-length output called a hash or digest.
-Cryptographic hash functions must satisfy four properties:
+A hash function takes an input of any size and produces a fixed-length output (the hash or digest).
+For a hash function to be cryptographically useful, it needs to satisfy four properties:

-• Deterministic: The same input always produces the same output
+• Deterministic: same input always produces the same output

-• Avalanche effect: A tiny change in input (even one bit) produces a completely different output
+• Avalanche effect: a single bit change in input produces a completely different output

-• One-way (preimage resistance): It is computationally infeasible to reverse the hash and recover the original input
+• One-way (preimage resistance): computationally infeasible to reverse a hash and recover the input

-• Collision resistance: It is computationally infeasible to find two different inputs that produce the same hash
+• Collision resistance: computationally infeasible to find two different inputs that produce the same hash — this is the property MD5 has lost

 MD5 (Message-Digest Algorithm 5) was designed by Ronald Rivest in 1991.
-It produces a 128-bit hash, displayed as 32 hexadecimal characters.
-For over a decade it was the dominant hash function for file integrity verification and digital signatures.
+It produces a 128-bit (32 hex character) hash.
+For over a decade it was the dominant hash function for file integrity verification and digital signatures — and then things went wrong.

 The problems emerged in stages.
-In 1996, researchers found theoretical weaknesses in MD5's compression function.
+In 1996 researchers found theoretical weaknesses.
 By 2004, Chinese cryptographers demonstrated practical collision attacks — they could craft two different files that produced the same MD5 hash.
-In 2008, a team used collision attacks to forge a rogue SSL certificate accepted as legitimate by browsers.
-In 2012, the Flame malware exploited MD5 collisions to fake a Microsoft code-signing certificate.
+In 2008, a team forged a rogue SSL certificate that browsers accepted as legitimate.
+In 2012, the Flame malware used MD5 collisions to fake a Microsoft code-signing certificate.

 MD5 is now considered cryptographically broken for any use that requires collision resistance.
 It should not be used for digital signatures, certificates, or security-critical integrity verification.